typetools/annotated-libraries/README.md

 repository https://github.com/typetools/jdk.
 Ensure that each of the pull requests refers to the other, so that they can be merged at the same time.)

-1. In the branch that contains your Checker Framework pull request, do:
+1. In the branch that contains your Checker Framework pull request, run (using JDK 8):
 ````
     git pull git@github.com:typetools/checker-framework.git
     ./gradlew buildJdk -PuseLocalJdk